-The programme originates from the Rational Emotive Behaviour Therapy (REBT) that is a type cognitive therapy first used by Albert Ellis (1993) which focuses on resolving emotional and behavioural problems.
+The programme originates from the Rational Emotive Behavior Therapy (REBT) that is a type cognitive therapy first used by Albert Ellis (1993) which focuses on resolving emotional and behavioral problems.
 The goal of the therapy is to change irrational beliefs to more rational ones.
 REBT encourages a person to identify his general and irrational beliefs (e.g. I must be perfect") and subsequently persuades the person to challenge these false beliefs through reality testing.
-REBT is based on the ABC model of psychological disturbance and therapy where "A" represents the activating stressful life event, that is, the external event to which the person is responding, "B" refers to irrational beliefs, and "C" refers to the emotional, behavioural, and cognitive consequences of these irrational beliefs - i.e., psychological disturbance and maladaptive behaviours.
+REBT is based on the ABC model of psychological disturbance and therapy where "A" represents the activating stressful life event, that is, the external event to which the person is responding, "B" refers to irrational beliefs - i.e., psychological disturbance and maladaptive behaviors.
 Specific objectives of the programs are increasing positive emotions, promoting self-acceptance, decreasing unpleasant feelings, controlling one's own impulses and anger, using negotiation and resolving conflicts.